See the person, see the difference

 The number of adults, particularly those who are older needing support, is growing and will continue to do so in the future.
 Their needs are becoming more complex as they live longer, coping with long-term conditions such as dementia.

-This is affecting all aspects of our work in adult social care including how we commission services, our relationships with providers and how we involve those who we support to achieve improved outcomes and reduce duplication.
+This is affecting all aspects of our work in adult social care including how we provide business support, commission services, our relationships with providers and how we involve those who we support to achieve improved outcomes and reduce duplication with other services.

-We have realigned ourselves in social care to be co-terminus with our health partners and clinical commissioning groups as part of the integration health and social care agenda.
+We are aligned to work in a co-terminus way with our health partners as part of the integration health and social care agenda.
 In our commitment to be more accessible and responsive, we are working a 7 day service.

 I want the best for those we support in Kent and this is only possible as a team effort with everyone playing their part.
 I believe we already have the foundations in place for an effective service and I am now committed to sustaining and building on those improvements.
 This means creating a culture of continuous improvement as part of a learning organisation which fosters good practice, where staff are encouraged to be innovative and creative, share ideas and collaboration exists.